pybricks/pybricks-api/doc/api/messaging.rst

    :alt: messaging
    :align: center

-   An example network with one server and two clients.
+   An example network with one server and one clients.

 Connections